RashidUjang/100-days-of-code/log.md

 **Today's Progress**: Continued learning Node.js from the Eloquent Javascript book.

-**Thoughts**: Learnt about the Filesystem, HTTP and Streaming modules.
+**Thoughts**: Learnt about the Filesystem, HTTP and Stream modules.
 Back-end programming is a much different paradigm than front-end programming where browser technologies are favourted as opposed to back-end where much more of the knowledge I have on basic computer science topics such as processes, threads, networking and the concept of streams.
 I've decided that the next application to be done is another common app: **budgeting app**.

 **Link to work:** -